Spring and summer highlights

 League of Women Voters Wine Tasting

-April 17, 4-7 p.m.
-More than 50 wineries will be pouring at this 32nd-annual event that includes beer and olive oil tasting.
+April 18, 4-7 p.m.
+More than 50 wineries will be pouring at this event which includes a famous buffet of appetizers.
 Held at the Lakeside Pavilion.
 For information call 342-4663.

 Gold Nugget Days